A pregnancy lasts for about 40 weeks. The weeks are grouped into three trimesters. The second trimester includes weeks 13 through 27 of a pregnancy.

 Ask your doctor if you have any concerns about the prescription drugs or supplements you are taking.

-Although there are still several weeks left in the pregnancy, a woman may want to plan for delivery earlier to help make their third trimester a bit less stressful.
-Some things that can be done now to prepare for birth include:
+Although there are still several weeks left in the pregnancy, you may want to plan for delivery earlier to help make the third trimester less stressful.
+Here are some things you can do now to prepare for birth:

-- touring the hospital or birth center where you will be giving birth
+- Tour the hospital or birth center where you will be giving birth.

-- building a nursery or making space in your house or apartment for the newborn baby
+- Make a nursery or space in your house or apartment for the newborn baby.

-- considering whether or not you want to take medication for the pain during delivery
+Consider whether or not you want to take medication for the pain during delivery.